Connect with us

 The long-awaited expansion of Outering Road in Nairobi got underway on Thursday, as part of the government’s plan to decongest the Kenyan capital city.

-The Sh7.4bn project that was officially launched by President Uhuru Kenyatta on Thursday will involve upgrading Outering Road from a single lane to a dual carriageway in a bid to ease traffic jam in Eastlands while connecting Thika Road to Mombasa Road and the Jomo Kenyatta International Airport.
+The Sh7.4bn project that was officially launched by President Uhuru Kenyatta on Thursday will involve upgrading Outering Road from a single lane to a dual carriageway in a bid to ease traffic jams in Eastlands while connecting Thika Road to Mombasa Road and the Jomo Kenyatta International Airport.

 The Outer Ring Road project will be financed by the African Development Bank (AfDB) and the Kenyan government, with AfDB contributing 88.5 per cent of the funding and the State meeting 11.5 per cent of the project cost.